Moroccan Harira Soup Recipe

 • Dissolve the tomato paste in the 5 cups of water and add to the pot along with the tomato sauce.

 • Let it come to a boil for about 5 minutes before lowering the heat to low and covering.
-Let it cook for 30-40 minutes before adding in the rice or the vermicelli.
-Let it cook for another 10 minutes or until the rice or vermicelli are plump and soft.
+Let it cook for 30-40 minutes before adding in the vermicelli.
+Let it cook for another 10 minutes or until the vermicelli are plump and soft.

 • Mix the flour and water until well combined and not lumpy and drizzle it in the soup.
 Mix for a few minutes, and serve with some more parsley or cilantro and lemon wedges.